gaganyaan2/blog/2022/1.Gavlidev/Readme.md

-# Galvidev small trek
+# Gavlidev small trek

 ### Date : 25-06-2022 8:30AM

 We were thinking about to go somewhere on 24th evening and one of our friend sugested that he have seen small trek near by Ghansholi road.
-Today we went there and we got to name of the place "Galvidev".
+Today we went there and we got to name of the place "Gavlidev".
 Actauly it's mix of small temple + Bird Sanctuary + Waterfall.
 The entry gate is Beautiful.
 We took left from entry gate. it's very normal trek.
 We saw well.

 ![frontgate](https://github.com/koolwithk/blog/blob/main/2022/1.Gavlidev/images/1.frontgate.png?raw=true)